-The battle for the global dental market is heating up with two of the biggest 3D printing companies 3D Systems & Stratasys both developing dental 3D printing solutions.
+The battle for the global dental market is heating up as 3D Systems unveils a grand dental portfolio to target the multi-billion dollar dental market.
+Also, two of the biggest 3D printing companies, 3D Systems & Stratasys both are developing dental 3D printing solutions.
 The dental market is estimated to grow to $4.6 billion by 2021 according to SmarTech Markets and 3D Systems, one of the world’s largest 3D printing companies is strengthening its foothold by aggressively working towards building new products and solutions for the same.

 3D Systems, on 23rd February, 2018 unveiled its NextDent5100 3D printer catering to the dental market at the LMT Lab Day, Chicago 2018 event which apparently is the largest dental event in the USA.
 Along with this, it also added 18 new biocompatible dental resins to the commercial market taking its complete resin assortment to a massive 30 SKUs.